 Conductor: Trey Davis

-The Glee Club, the oldest choir on the LSU campus (founded 1916), performs a wide variety of literature ranging from standard choral masterworks to spirituals and folksongs.
-The Men’s Chorus (Tiger Glee Club) is a non-auditioned chorus and comprised of men from all academic disciplines within the University.
-In addition to its regular concert(s) each semester, the Glee Club is frequently asked to perform for civic organizations and athletic events such as the LSU basketball team and the LSU Baseball team.
+The LSU Tiger Glee Club is comprised of tenor and bass voices from all academic disciplines within the university.
+As the oldest choir on the LSU campus (founded in 1916), the Tiger Glee Club performs a wide variety of literature ranging from standard choral masterworks to spirituals and folksongs.
+In addition to its regular concert(s) each semester, the Tiger Glee Club is frequently asked to perform for civic organizations and athletic events such as the LSU basketball team and the LSU Baseball team.

 LSU Gospel Choir (MUS 4230)